Chaitanya9299/ASTROSPACE/README.md

 Step 3 : Open the app and scan the surface.<br/>
 Step 4 : Once the surface is mapped, tap on screen to view the scenes.<br/>
 Step 5 : Enjoy!<br/>

+# Libraries and dependencies

+ARcore is supported by Android 8.1 (API 27) or later.<br/>